maurges/vim-cpp-helper/README.md

 	:DeclarePrivate
 	:DeclareProtected
 ```

+Warning: as of now this doesn't really work when there are multiple classes in
+the header file.
+To be fixed in the near future...

 When you're writing Qt code and you need to create a property, you can write
 `Q_PROPERTY(...)`, then position the cursor on it and run the following command